-If the variable is drag-and-dropped on a connection pin of a program element, a variable block will be created attached to this connection pin.
+If a variable is drag-and-dropped onto a connection pin of a block, the created variable block is connected to this connection pin.

-If the variable is used at more than one place in the project, all the references can be viewed with the item Show references in the variable block context menu.
+If a variable is used at more than one place in the project, all the references can be viewed with the item Show references in the variable block context menu.
 Click on the link to view the reference (Fig. 2.20).